Charli Robinson

-Sharlene Marie Zeta Robinson (born 8 March 1981), known professionally as Charli Robinson previously as Charli Delaney, is an Australian television and radio presenter, most famously known as an original member of children's musical group Hi-5 and the television series of the same name.
-She left Hi-5 in February 2008 after ten years with the group.
+Sharlene Marie Zeta Robinson (born 8 March 1980), known professionally as Charli Robinson previously as Charli Delaney, is an Australian television and radio presenter, most famously known as an original member of children's musical group Hi-5 and the television series of the same name from 1998 to 2008 and left Hi-5 after ten years with the group.
 She is known now as a presenter on Nine Network travel program Getaway.

-Biography

 Early life

-Robinson was born in Newcastle, New South Wales, and she has an older sister named Casandra.
+Robinson was born in Newcastle, New South Wales, and she has an older sister named Cassandra.
 She attended Hunter School of the Performing Arts at Broadmeadow, Newcastle, before featuring in various TV shows and soap operas.

+Career

 Hi-5

 Robinson was the youngest original member of group Hi-5.

 Robinson chose to leave Hi-5 in February 2008, officially announcing on 22 February 2008 that she would be leaving the group.
 She indicated that she would continue with the show until a suitable replacement was found.
+She was replaced by Casey Burgess.
 Robinson noted her plans for the future include other presenting work and acting in television and films, to challenge herself.
 She served as a judge on Battle of the Choirs in 2008, and she also appeared on the eighth season of Dancing with the Stars.